pretis/flexpret/README.md

 # Tools and installation

 ## RISC-V Compiler
 We use the Newlib installation of the [rv32i-4.0.0](https://github.com/stnolting/riscv-gcc-prebuilt).
 Download and extract it to a convenient location on the PATH.
+Also set the `RISCV_TOOL_PATH_PREFIX` environment variable to the location of `bin/`.

 ## Verilator
 We use the `verilator` toolchain for running emulations of the core.
 Install it and check that the version is greater than 4.038.